nielskee/draft-articles/TechnicalHiringPart2.md

 One specific behaviour to be a little wary of is hyper-confidence by the candidate.
 You're looking to hire self-aware, reflective people who learn as they go.
-A career presented by the candidate as an unbroken series of ever more glorious successes makes me very nervous, because I work in software development too and have a decent understanding of what the reality looks like.
-It may be nerves on their part, or it may be something else entirely.
+A career presented by the candidate as an unbroken series of ever more glorious successes makes me nervous, because I work in software development too and have a decent understanding of what the reality looks like.
+It may just be an adrenaline rush on their part because of the call, or it may be something else entirely.

 These calls can take as little as 20 minutes, although if the candidate has a whole bunch of questions, don't cut the call short